martincarapia/martincarapia.github.io/content/about.md

-+++
-title = 'About Me'
+---
+title: "About Me"
-date = 2025-10-30T22:39:10-04:00
+date: 2025-10-30T22:39:10-04:00
-draft = false
+draft: false
-+++
+tags: []
+---

 ## Who I Am

 Hello!
-I'm Richard, a passionate developer with experience in web development and technology.
+I'm Martin, a passionate developer with experience in web development and technology.

 ## Skills